tejbirsingh/checkmyprof/README.md

 **In Progress**

-- sfu
+- Kwantlen
 - opensfu.ca

 **Future**

-- Kwantlen
 - BCIT
-- UFC
+- UFV
 - UVIC
 - Langara
+-
+**Not considering**

+- Regular sfu course selection (don't know how to get a content script to handle ajax changes to a webpage)

 ## Creator